Weight Training for Weight Loss: Three Simple Programs

 First and foremost, before embarking on any exercise plan, talk to your doctor.
-He’ll let you know about any issues you may have to factor into your workout plan, and any dietary restrictions you may have to abide by.
 A workout plan is only good insofar as it doesn’t hurt you!

 - Egg white omelet with fibrous veggies such as broccoli or spinach